 Sarah is best known as the lead singer and contributing songwriter for progressive roots-rock band The Sometime Boys.
 They were a staple in their hometown of Brooklyn from 2010 until June of 2018 when they had their final performance.
 Though still collaborating from a distance with a new album released in the fall of 2019, they are no longer an active band.
-Their three previous studio albums err more on the rustic, Americana side but The Sometime Boys were revered for their high energy live shows when they would delve into soulful, funky jams.
-The final album reflects this in a major way, not to mention their seamlessly diverse style and top notch musicality.
+Their three previous studio albums err more on the rustic, Americana side but The Sometime Boys were revered for their high energy live shows where they delved into soulful, funky jams.
+The final album The Perfect Home reflects this in a major way, not to mention their seamlessly diverse style and top notch musicality.

 Sarah has also had success in the cabaret world writing, producing and starring in several theatrical, forward-thinking shows.
 Namely, the acclaimed Ziggy Stardust show, a reinterpretation of the classic David Bowie album which was nominated for a MAC Award in 2005.
 Long before Bowie tributes were a trend, Sarah continued to perform the popular show for 6 years.
 She was then a recipient of a MAC Award in 2008 for her work in several iconic piano bars such as Rose's Turn and Don't Tell Mama where she could be found singing showtunes, pop and the great American songbook for much of her early years.
 It was in these clubs that she truly earned her chops and honed her performance skills and it was through those experiences that she received the opportunity to perform at the Montparnasse Piano Bar in Mykonos, Greece for three seasons.